anananan116/TinyVLM/README.md

      - Build a comprehensive vocabulary for describing visual content
      - Understand common objects, actions, and scenes in images

-2. **Fine-tuning Phase**
+2. **Multi-Task SFT Phase**
    - Instruction tuning on:
      - VQA (Visual Question Answering) datasets
+     - Knowledgeable Visual QA datasets
+     - Classification datasets
+     - Reasoning datasets
-     - High-quality, detailed caption datasets
+     - Generation datasets
    - This advanced stage enables:
      - Complex reasoning about visual content
      - Handling specific user instructions and queries
      - More nuanced and accurate image descriptions
      - Understanding and responding to diverse user prompts

-     - Better alignment with human intent and expectations
+3. **Instruction Tunning Phase**

 The result of the two stages are our First and Final model respectively.